 Again a set of original Rick/Maddy songs.
 This time a new band name (albeit with virtually the same band) and a new label - 'Spindrift'.

 With limited Steeleye activity around this time and I suspect a little disappointment with Record sales of 'Sails of Silver' plus doubts about Tim Hart's future in the band, then it would have been seen as good time to try again with Rick/Maddy band.
-The absence of a Steeleye Album suggests that Chrysalis only gave them a one album deal in 1980 and that Sales were not high enough to justify any more.
-The band had been with the Label since 1973 so losing them is probably the main reason for no new material during these years.
-In addition, all the outside interests of the band members meant the band would continue on an ad-hoc basis for most of the 80's
+Chrysalis only gave Steeleye a one album deal in 1980 and that Sales were not high enough to justify any more, despite Adrian Hopkins trying in '85 (see below) and was the key reason for a lack of a Steelye album '80-'86.
+In addition, all the outside interests of the band members & raising families meant the band would continue on an ad-hoc basis for most of the 80's .

 Summer: Appearance for' Maddy Prior Band' at the 'Trowbridge Pump Festival'